dbca-wa/sdis/docs/source/maintainer_docs.rst

 * Build and view locally: ``fab docs``.
 * Commit changes (only docs source is committed, locally built docs are gitignored) and push.
 * Readthedocs will automatically pull, build, and host the docs.
-* Both the SDIS code repo and the SDIS app link to the hosted docs.
+* Both the SPMS code repo and the SPMS app link to the hosted docs.